 Tropes present in this work:

-- Affably Evil: Both Don's boss, Barry Rourke, and Connor Wolverton are central members of The Conspiracy that collaborates with the Children.
+- Affably Evil: Both Don's bosses, Barry Rourke and Connor Wolverton, are central members of The Conspiracy that collaborates with the Children.
 But they both are always unfailing polite and friendly to Don and are more than glad to answer his questions about their masters (mostly because they know he is not likely to remember any of the information they told him afterwards).

-- Aliens Are Bastards: The Children are powerful, immortal, and are leagues beyond humans in techology.
+- Aliens Are Bastards: The Children are powerful, immortal, and are leagues beyond humans in technology.
 They are also extremely petty jerks who love to torture and scare humans out of their wits simply because they enjoy feeding on their fear.
+They are also extremely vindictive, often inflicting a Fate Worse than Death on anyone they believe have slighted them, even if they have done so unwittingly.
+And they eat kids.

 - And Now for Someone Completely Different: The beginning of the story does this twice, with the first chapter being told from the viewpoint of the Spy, then the next from the viewpoint of Tommy Crane, first at the third chapter, the reader is introduced to Don Miller, who is the primary main character of the story.